This is the map from 2019, we will update the map in September 2022.

 2. Attleboro Public Library – 74 N Main St, Attleboro, MA 02703.
 The Library will host most of the programming and a morning welcome tea ceremony.
 The Library is wheelchair accessible.

-3. Balfour Riverwalk Park – 74 N Main St, Attleboro, MA 02703, The Balfour Riverwalk Park will have a children’s activity area, Splendid Teapot Racing, and Athena School of Arms, a historic sword fighting school, which will demonstrate, then teach a lesson.
+3. Balfour Riverwalk Park – 74 N Main St, Attleboro, MA 02703.
+The Balfour Riverwalk Park will have a children’s activity area, Splendid Teapot Racing, and Athena School of Arms, a historic sword fighting school.
 The Riverwalk is wheelchair accessible and a great place to picnic!

 4. Attleboro Area Industrial Museum – 42 Union St # 2, Attleboro, MA 02703, The museum will be open during the festival hours of 10am-4pm and will host the rest of the programming throughout the day.
 The museum itself is also open to visitors and is a wonderful gem of the industrial history of the Attleboroughs.
 Walking around on your own is free but please ask staff about the cost of a tour!
 The museum is wheelchair accessible.